akarunkumar0001/Serial-Morse-Code-Translator-with-LED-Indicator/README.md

 **Note:**
 > Ensure that the Serial Monitor is set to "Newline" for input.

+## License
+This project is open-source.
+Feel free to use and modify it according to your needs.

 ## Contact
 For any questions or issues, please contact me at technocratarunkumar0001@gmail.com.